dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2167: Fusion of entertainment and information can hinder analysis.
+### T2167: Combining information and entertainment can reduce critical thinking.

 |Support|
 |---|